-Get ready for a sensational flavor journey with Fire and Ice Tomato Salad.
-With a spicy brine that includes cayenne pepper, each bite of this tomato, red onion and green pepper pickled salad has just the right amount of heat and garden fresh flavor.
+Get ready for a sensational flavor journey with this Fire and Ice Tomato Salad.
+With a spicy brine featuring a kick of cayenne, every bite of this pickled salad delivers the perfect heat.
+It’s the ultimate garden-fresh side dish that’s so good, you might just forget the main course!

-Fire and Ice Tomato Salad is a fantastic pickled salad with American Southern roots that's perfect for a summer picnic or BBQ, along with Zucchini Slaw and Pepperoni Pasta Salad.
+Fire and Ice Tomato Salad is a classic Southern pickled dish perfect for a summer BBQ.

 Jump to: